Military chocolate (United States): Postwar to modern day

 The rhetoric of war rations aligned food consumption with the war in Europe and Asia but also with the vitality of US agriculture and consumerism.
 While these campaigns aimed to conserve US food surpluses for the purpose of providing food aid to overseas militaries and civilian populations, they also functioned to jettison certain foodstuffs.
 Production of the D ration bar was discontinued at the end of World War II.
 However, Hershey's Tropical Bar remained a standard ration for the United States Armed Forces.
 The Tropical Bar saw action in Korea and Vietnam as an element of the "Sundries" kit (which also contained toiletries), before being declared obsolete.
-It briefly returned to use when it was included on board Apollo 15 in July 1971.
+The Tropical Bar was issued to astronauts of the Apollo 15 mission in July 1971 and was distributed to soldiers as late as 1991.

 "Desert Bar" (Congo Bar)

 In the late 1980s, the US Army's Natick Labs created a new high-temperature chocolate (dubbed the "Congo Bar" by researchers) that could withstand heat in excess of 140 F, using egg whites, giving it a fudge-like texture.

-During Operation Desert Shield and Operation Desert Storm, Hershey's Chocolate was the major manufacturer, shipping 144,000 bars to American troops in the southwest Asia theater.
+During Operation Desert Shield and Operation Desert Storm, Hershey's Chocolate was the major manufacturer, shipping 144,000 bars to American troops in the Southwest Asia theater.
 While Army spokesmen said the bar's taste was good, troop reactions were mixed and the bar was not put into full production.

 Since the war ended before Hershey's supplies of the experimental bar were shipped, the remainder of the production run was packaged in a "desert camo" wrapper and was dubbed the Desert Bar.
 It proved a brief novelty but Hershey declined to make more after supplies ran out.